Pinyon Pine: Timeless Treasure of the Southwest

 Needles: The pinyon pine boasts two-needle clusters, a distinguishing feature that sets it apart from other pine species in the area.

 Cones: The tree produces small, round cones that house the pinyon nuts.
-These cones, which take two years to mature, are a valuable food source for both wildlife and humans.
+These cones, which take two years to mature, are a valuable food source for wildlife and humans.

-Resin: The pinyon is known for its aromatic resin, which is not only used in Native artwork but also has a variety of practical, and medicinal applications, from salve to waterproof sealant to glue.
+Resin: The pinyon is known for its aromatic resin, which is not only used in Native artwork but also has a variety of practical and medicinal applications, from salve to waterproof sealant to glue.

 Bark: The bark of the pinyon pine is dark gray or brown and becomes deeply furrowed as the tree matures.